-Devices used as artificial substitutes to replace a missing natural part of the body Prosthetic Appliances and other devices to improve, aid, or increase the performance of a natural function.
+Prosthetic Appliances Devices used as artificial substitutes to replace a missing natural part of the body and other devices to improve, aid, or increase the performance of a natural function.

-Provider A physician or other practitioner, facility, or other health care provider such as an agency or program, recognized by us.
+Provider An approved physician or other practitioner, facility, or other health care provider, such as an agency or program.